Chapter 2 - Replacement of Permanent Resident Card

 If the decision is unfavorable to the applicant, an officer provides 30 days for the applicant to submit information in support of his or her case.
 USCIS may extend the time period for good cause shown.
 If the applicant does not wish to submit any information relating to the motion, the applicant may waive the 30-day period.
 If the applicant fails to submit the required information within the allocated timeframe or the information the applicant submits does not overcome the grounds for denial, an officer may proceed to make a final determination on the motion and change the decision on the Form I-90, if applicable.
 A new period for an applicant to file a motion to reopen or reconsider begins from the date of issuance of the new adverse decision on the Form I-90.

-19. [^] Form I-90 applicants who are commuters may be issued a request for evidence of a U.S. address for USCIS to use to schedule the location of a biometrics services appointment.
+[^ 20] Form I-90 applicants who are commuters may be issued a Request for Evidence of a U.S. address for USCIS to use to schedule the location of a biometric services appointment.

-30. [^] Applicants may use Case Status Online to check on the status of their Form I-90.
+[^ 31] Applicants may use Case Status Online to check on the status of their Form I-90.
 If Case Status Online indicates that USCIS has mailed a new PRC, the applicant should be provided with a U.S. Postal Service (USPS) tracking number.
 If Case Status Online and the USPS tracking number indicate a PRC has been mailed and delivered, but the applicant has not received the PRC, the applicant should inquire with USPS immediately.
-For more information, see the Form I-90 web page.
+For more information, see the Form I-90 webpage.
 A PRC issued to a commuters is mailed to the port-of-entry designated by an applicant.
 For more information, see Chapter 4, Commuter Cards [11 USCIS-PM B.4].